shajiakhan/lab-docs/tasks/openstack/launch-kali-instance.md

    * On the Security Groups tab:
       * Select the security group you created or choose `Default` if your instructor did not specify any requirements.
 The "Default" security group will likely already be selected under "Allocated".
 If you need a different security group, click on the Down Arrow next to Default to remove it from Allocated section and assign a different one.
 If another security group is not present in the list, you'll have to cancel wizard, create it first, and then start launch instance wizard again.
    * On the Key Pair tab:
-      * Select the Key Pair you created and move to Allocated by clicking on the Up Arrow.
+      * Select the Key Pair you created earlier and move to Allocated by clicking on the Up Arrow.
    * Skip through the next sections: Server Groups, Scheduler Hints, and Metadata; unless specified otherwise by your instructor, by clicking next.

 4. Click Launch Instance to start the instance creation process.